quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 30/08/16 Verifying RPM packages

+Don't have the checksums for a `.rpm` file?
+Run `rpm -Kv X.rpm` on your favourite RPM-based Linux distro.

 ### 30/08/16 Transferring files without `scp`

 Or you *do* have `scp`, but you're just really lazy to run `ssh-keygen` and stuff.